Neptune Blog

 ML model development

 Now when the data is ready, we can start with exploratory data analysis (EDA).
 The main goal of EDA is to explore and visualize data to discover some insights and plan how to develop models.
-Usually, EDA is done using Jupyter notebook with some packages for data manipulation and analysis such as pandas, numpy, matplotlib, and similar.
+Usually, EDA is done using a Jupyter notebook with some packages for data manipulation and analysis such as pandas, numpy, matplotlib, and similar.

 Next, we can start with feature engineering.
 For the sake of this tutorial, we’re going to use 9 technical indicators as features (moving average for 5, 10, and 20 hours, RSI and MFI for 7, 14, and 21 hours).
 All technical indicators will be calculated using TA-Lib and they are mostly related to financial time series but in general, package tsfresh is a good choice for calculating time-series features.

 For the ML model, we’ll try XGBoost and Optuna for optimizing hyperparameters.
 By default, Optuna uses the Tree-structured Parzen Estimator algorithm but there are a few more that can be selected.
-The optimization algorithm will try to maximize the cumulative return of our strategy.

 The data set will be divided into two parts: